JetBrains/teamcity-deployer-plugin/deploy-runner/README.txt

  * FTP Deployer   - upload artifacts via FTP
  * SSH Deployer   - upload artifacts via SSH (using SCP or SFTP protocols)
  * SSH Exec       - execute arbitrary commands using SSH
- * Tomcat Depoyer - deploy WAR application archives to a Tomcat instance (requires Manager webapp)
+ * Tomcat Deployer - deploy WAR application archives to a Tomcat instance (requires Manager webapp)

  When configuring artifacts for upload, same patterns can be used as in "Artifacts Path" section of "General Settings" page.
 Including packaging artifacts to zip/tgz archives